jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    The dSIB-Si should be connected directly to the dRAC based controller.
 You might have received some custom cables to connect to arm to the controller.
-Even though they use the same connectors, they don't carry all the signals required with the SUJ and ESSJ.
+Even though they use the same connectors, they don't carry all the signals required for the SUJ and ESSJs.
 So, **don't use the custom cables** between the dSIB and the controller (:ref:`see also <setup-si-connections>`).

 Preparation